syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/Getting-Started.md

 ## Adding a ButtonAdv control through designer

-**Step 1**.
-Create a new Windows Forms application in Visual Studio.
+**Step 1**: Create a new Windows Forms application in Visual Studio.
 Drag and drop the ButtonAdv from toolbox into form design view.
 The following dependent assemblies will be added automatically.

 * Syncfusion.Shared.Base

 ![Windows forms ButtonAdv drag and drop from toolbox](Overview_images/ButtonAdv_dragdrop.png)

 ![Windows forms ButtonAdv Assembly reference](Overview_images/ButtonAdv_reference.png)

-**Step 2**.
-Set the desired properties for **"ButtonAdv"** control through the **"Properties"** dialog window.
+**Step 2**: Set the desired properties for **"ButtonAdv"** control through the **"Properties"** dialog window.
 Here we have illustrated an example of how to add image and customize its properties.

 ![Windows forms ButtonAdv customizing Image property](Overview_images/ButtonAdv_image.png)

 ![Windows forms ButtonAdv TextImage relation property](Overview_images/ButtonAdv_textimage.png)

-**Step 3**.
-Run the application and the following output will be shown:
+**Step 3**: Run the application and the following output will be shown:

 ![Windows forms ButtonAdv through designer](Overview_images/ButtonAdvoutputdesigner_office2019theme.png)

 ## Adding a ButtonAdv control through code

-**Step 1**.
-Create a new Windows Forms application in Visual Studio.
+**Step 1**: Create a new Windows Forms application in Visual Studio.
 Add the following required assembly references and namespace to the project.

 * Syncfusion.Shared.Base

-{% capture codesnippet1 %}​
 {% tabs %}

 {% highlight c# %}